-In Japan, a standard week starts from Monday till Friday with a maximum of eight hours a day.
+Working hours – In Japan, a standard week starts from Monday till Friday with a maximum of eight hours a day.
 The total weekly work limit is 40 hours for a full-time employee.
+However, some businesses are allowed up to 44 hours a week with a maximum of eight hours a day.
 Work contacts must clearly state the maximum hours of overtime.

 Minimum overtime rates are as follows:

 The final two points are not applicable for small and medium-sized companies.
-Additionally, the above overtime rates are not applicable to managers and supervisors.
+Additionally, the above overtime rates do not apply to managers and supervisors.

-Probation periods are a regular practice in Japan.
-Initially, it is for 3 months which may be extended by the employers if required.
+Probationary Period – Probation periods are a regular practice in Japan.
+Initially, it is for 3 months and should not exceed one year.
+An employee can be terminated during or at the end of the probationary period if the employer has objectively reasonable grounds to do so and is socially acceptable.
+It is considered reasonably easier to terminate an employee in their termination period than afterward.
 Hiring an Employer of record Japan can help in guiding the employment terms.

-Employers are entitled to give employees 1 months’ notice for dismissal.
-If the employer, does it without notice, he must be entitled to pay 30 days’ wages as a notice allowance to the dismissed employee, known as a notice allowance.
+Termination and Severance – Employers are entitled to give employees 1 months’ notice for dismissal.
+If the employer, does it without notice, then employees is entitled to 30 days’ wages as a notice allowance.
 In exceptional cases, employers may do it without notice and allowance.

 Compensation and benefits in Japan form an important part of employment law compliance.
 To maintain it, employers are entitled to pay the minimum wage.
 However, it has been observed that many employers add more benefits to stay competitive in the challenging business environment.
 Being your Japan Employer of Record, we provide you with the required guidance.

-According to country employment law, social pension serves as the statutory fund for people age 65 years and over.
+Pension Benefits – According to country employment law, a social pension serves as the statutory fund for people aged 65 years and over.
 The pension rate may differ.
 However, for social pension, the cap is for monthly compensation of 605,000Yen or more.

 Payroll Tax in Japan